 Checks

-The checks system in DSS allows you to automatically run checks on Flow items (datasets, managed folders, and saved models).
+The checks system in DSS allows you to automatically run checks on Flow items (managed folders, saved models and evaluation stores).
 The checks system is integrated with the metrics system in that checks have access to the last values of the metrics of the Flow item they check.

 Note